jackmaden/philosophybreak/src/pages/articles/dancing-with-nietzsche/index.md

 So, rather than dismiss as insane or stupid opinions that we can’t understand or that differ from our own dogmatic agendas, if we were to consider and combine our subjective perspectives in a rational and thoughtful way — a way that lent sufficient weight to evidence-based approaches, of course — then perhaps, as well as learn something new, we might all get along a bit better, too.

-Let's conclude this brief discussion on perspectivism with some final words from our main man Nietzsche, taken from arguably his masterwork, [On the Genealogy of Morals](http://www.amazon.com/gp/product/0199537089/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0199537089&linkId=3c9dcd07416124082b4457889629bea5):
+Let's conclude this brief discussion on perspectivism with some final words from our main man Nietzsche, taken from arguably his masterwork, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0199537089/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0199537089&linkId=3c9dcd07416124082b4457889629bea5">On the Genealogy of Morals</a>:

 >And as to whether these fruits of ours are to _your_ taste?
 But what is that to the trees!